 The department is a lively community that is recognised internationally as one of the top centres for research and teaching in development studies.

-The degree will teach you about the sources, mechanisms, processes, and practices of global governance at the subnational, national, international, and transnational levels, focussing on issues such as globalisation, regional integration, international organisation, and multilateralism.
+The degree will teach you about the sources, mechanisms, processes, and practices of global governance at the international, transnational, state, and sub-state levels, focussing on issues such as globalisation, regional integration, international organisation, and multilateralism.
 It will also provide you with substantive knowledge and theoretical background concerning the institutions and processes of international diplomacy, including diplomatic practice, international negotiation, conflict mediation, and public diplomacy, as well as the conduct of diplomacy in international and regional bodies.

 You can choose from a rich menu of options to deepen your knowledge about specific aspects of global governance and diplomacy.

 You will write a dissertation on a topical issue of your choice, under the close supervision of a resident scholar, and receive training in research methods, enabling you to apply to proceed to doctoral studies if you so wish.
 Alternatively, the course will prepare you for a professional career in global governance and diplomacy, as well as civil society and business.

 The Course Director for 2018/19 is Professor Joerg Friedrichs.